Projected Primal-Dual Gradient Flow of Augmented Lagrangian with Application to Distributed Maximization of the Algebraic Connectivity of a Network: Problem Formulation and Projected Saddle Point Dynamics

 In this section, we consider the following optimization problem defined on $\mathbb{R}^n$:

-where $f:\mathbb{R}^n\mapsto\mathbb{R}$ and $A\in\mathbb{R}^{m\times n}$. $K$ is a simple convex set, namely, it is generated by simple inequality constraints such as interval constraints and norm constraints.
-We assume calculating the projection on the tangent cone of $K$ is computationally cheap. $f(x)$ is convex function but not necessarily strictly convex.
+where $f:\mathbb{R}^n\mapsto\mathbb{R}$ and $A\in\mathbb{R}^{m\times n}$. $K$ is a convex set such that calculating the projection on its tangent cone is computationally cheap. $f(x)$ is a convex function but not necessarily strictly convex.
 It is also assumed that the gradient of $f(x)$ is locally Lipschitz continuous and the Slater's condition holds for \eqref{eq:classical_op}.
 Hence strong duality holds for \eqref{eq:classical_op}.

 The Lagrangian $\mathscr{L}:K\times \mathbb{R}^m\mapsto\mathbb{R}$ for the problem \eqref{eq:classical_op} is given by